lilith-roth/hyprland-setup-guide/README.md

 as well.

-Made with love <3 - Dear Dominique
+Made with love <3
+Trans rights are human rights! 🏳️‍⚧️